 # Gaming with a drawing tablet

-My hobby concerning drawing tablets is centered largely around creatives - people who are drawing, sketching, etc. Despite using tablets for well over a decade, only in 2022 did I discover people were using drawing tablets for games.
-And some of these games are quite popular.
+My hobby around drawing tablets centers largely on creatives — people who draw, sketch, and paint.
+Despite using tablets for well over a decade, I only discovered in 2022 that people also use drawing tablets for games.
+Some of these games are very popular.

 ## osu!